-The continued rapid expansion and development of our business, including as a result of the Acquisition, has placed a significant strain upon our management and administrative, operational, and financial infrastructure.
-As of January 31, 2020, we had approximately 5.3 million HSAs and \$11.5 billion in HSA assets representing growth of 34% and 43%, respectively, from January 31, 2019.
-For the year ended January 31, 2020, our total revenue and Adjusted EBITDA were approximately \$532.0 million and \$196.5 million, respectively, which represents year-over-year annual growth rates of approximately 85% and 66%, respectively.
-See "Key financial and operating metrics" for the definition of Adjusted EBITDA and a reconciliation of net income, the most comparable GAAP measure, to Adjusted EBITDA.
-Our growth strategy contemplates further increasing the number of our HSAs and our HSA Assets at relatively higher growth rates than industry averages.
-However, the rate at which we have been able to add new HSAs in the past may not be indicative of the rate at which we will be able to add additional HSAs in the future.
+The continued rapid expansion and development of our business has placed a significant strain upon our management and administrative, operational, and financial infrastructure.
+As of January 31, 2021, we had approximately 5.8 million HSAs and \$14.3 billion in HSA assets representing growth of 8% and 24%, respectively, from January 31, 2020.
+For the fiscal year ended January 31, 2021, our total revenue and Adjusted EBITDA were approximately \$733.6 million and \$240.8 million, respectively, which represents year-over-year annual growth rates of approximately 38% and 23%, respectively.
+See "Key financial and operating metrics" for the definition of Adjusted EBITDA and a reconciliation of net income, the most comparable measure under accounting principles generally accepted in the United States of America, or GAAP, to Adjusted EBITDA.
+Our growth strategy contemplates further increasing the number of our HSAs, CDBs and our HSA Assets at relatively higher growth rates than industry averages.
+However, the rate at which we have been able to add new HSAs, CDBs and HSA Assets in the past may not be indicative of the rate at which we will be able to grow in the future.